 The next step from here is to…

-Once the Stripe Payment addon is installed and activated, you need to connect the WPForms Pro plugin to your Stripe account.
+Once the Stripe Payment addon is installed and activated, connect the WPForms Pro plugin to your Stripe account.

-On the WPForms settings page, click on the payment tab from the menu list.
+On the WPForms settings page, click on the payment tab from the menu.

 Note: You can select which currency your business receives payment from.
-To change the currency symbol, click the drop-down icon and select your currency type.
+Click the drop-down icon to change the currency symbol and select your type.

 On the next page that appears, you’ll be asked to connect your WPForms and Stripe to make the authorization work.

-At the time of writing this line, Stripe is not available to all countries.
-So if your country is not listed, you may not be able to use Stripe.
+When writing this line, Stripe is not available to all countries.
+So, if your country is not listed, you may be unable to use Stripe.